Offirmo/offirmo-monorepo/stack--2022/9-rpg/NOTES--values_and_principles.md

 Heroes can come from anywhere.
 Even a simple act of kindness will reassure someone the world is still good.
 One cannot choose how life begins but one can forge the courage to write the chapter ahead.

+"The greatest test of courage on earth is to bear defeat without losing heart." -- Robert Green Ingersoll

 https://chess.stackexchange.com/questions/43034/what-makes-some-players-so-good